 For those employees who are still currently working, your rights are also protected by the California Labor Code.
 In particular, California employers must:

-- Pay exempt employees at least $1,040 per week ($54,080 annually).
+- Pay exempt employees - Exempt employees must be paid at least $1,040 per week ($54,080 annually).
 Exempt employees must still be paid the minimum required salary even if work has slowed due to COVID-19.

-- Pay over time at a rate of one and a half (1.5) times the regular rate of pay.
-For most occupations, employees are entitled to overtime pay for all hours worked in excess of eight (8) hours, up to and including twelve (12) hours in any workday, and for the first 8 hours worked on the seventh consecutive day of work in a workweek.
+- Pay overtime - Overtime in California is paid at a rate of one and a half times the regular rate of pay.
+For most occupations, employees are entitled to overtime pay for all hours worked in excess of eight hours, up to and including twelve hours in any workday, and for the first 8 hours worked on the seventh consecutive day of work in a workweek.

-- Pay double time at a rate of two (2) times the regular rate of pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight (8) hours on the seventh consecutive day of work in a workweek.
+- Pay double time - Double time in California is paid at a rate of two times the regular rate of pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight hours on the seventh consecutive day of work in a workweek.

-- Provide a paid 10-minute rest break for every four (4) hours of work.
+- Provide a paid 10-minute rest break - A rest break must be provided for every four (4) hours of work.

-- Provide an uninterrupted meal break of at least thirty (30) minutes after no more than five (5) hours of work.
+- Provide an uninterrupted meal break of at least thirty (30) minutes - A meal break must be provided after no more than five hours of work.

 Whistleblower Protection Laws